"...a time to gather stones together" - Ecclesiastes

 ~ Rainbow Grocery, San Francisco, CA

 Any shopper realizes a business has overhead and must markup goods over what they pay just to stay afloat, let alone ever hope to get ahead.
-It's price shopper pays for convenience of buying one
+It's of course price shopper pays for convenience of buying one

 or two of a thing rather than truckload, often by walking or driving a few blocks or making a few clicks online.
 Retailers make their living selling by the each or few as a service, in contrast to wholesalers, like me, who serve by selling in volume, at discount, most commonly to retailers for resale along buying chain.